 I love helping people with computer issues.
 In the old DOS days, I was the "resident expert."
 Now I get paid for teaching students and fellow faculty how to make the computer work for us.
 For example, I created the "shell" for the CIS247A course to help instructors teach the object-oriented programming skills that our students must develop to be successful in the industry.
 Also, I created an online course to teach the iLab environment and then taught instructors how to effectively use it with students.

 DeVry University offers "hands-on" education.
 Theory is good, but hands-on work in real-world conditions develops skills for the long term.
 Also it very quickly provides you good feedback as to whether you have made the right career choice.
 As an undergraduate, I took a pre-med major and only after four years of study did I work with actual patients.
-That's when I discovered that I could not stand the sight of blood and I was devastated when patients died.
+That's when I discovered that I could not stand the sight of blood.

 Tom Donini, my first manager at DeVry University, worked closely with me to ensure my success.
 He had a fantastic management style.
 He'd say, "This is what you want to accomplish, here's how to accomplish it.
 Do you have any ideas?
 Let's talk about it and see how to implement those - then go make it happen."
 If you were challenged in an area, he'd come out and help you with it.
 If you had questions, he'd answer them, never in a condescending fashion.

 Tom always gave you personal credit.
-You'd be in a meeting with some high-powered people and out of the blue, he'd say, "Oh you should have seen what Bird did.
-It was fantastic."
-And then he'd talk about it.
-It wasn't just me.
 Whenever his people had a success, he would share it with everybody else.
-It was never his idea.
-Sometimes you would give him the seed of an idea and he would develop it, and still give you full credit.
 He was just a phenomenal man.
 He cherished his family, and he showed us that you could have a family life and a successful work life.

 I learn best in a lab/lecture mode.
 I like to implement a concept as I learn about it, so that's how I teach.
 DeVry University has a lot of computer labs and it gives me the opportunity to teach students about a concept and then create an application that demonstrates it.
 This way, students can learn the concept more thoroughly.
 Students need to push themselves and complete the work.
 At the same time, I want to help facilitate their success so I meet students for private tutoring.